 DESCRIPTION: An optional description for the distributed worker

 PROXY HOSTS: A comma-delimited list of global proxy hosts, any endpoint listed here will be proxied through the Morpheus worker.
 For VMware, you must list the host addresses for any vCenter you wish to proxy through the worker.
 Xen hosts must be listed here as well.
 Other Cloud types which are supported by the Morpheus worker need only have the worker configured on the Edit Cloud modal (Infrastructure > Clouds > Selected Cloud > Edit button)

 ENABLED: When marked, the selected worker is available for use

 After clicking SAVE CHANGES, an API key is generated and displayed.
 Make note of this as it will be needed in a later configuration step.

-With the worker configured in Morpheus, the next step is to update any Cloud integrations which should be proxied through the worker.
+With the worker configured in Morpheus, the next step is to update supported Cloud integrations which should be proxied through the worker.
 Select the desired Cloud from the Clouds List Page (Infrastructure > Clouds) and click EDIT from the chosen Cloud’s Detail Page.
 Within the Advanced Options section, choose a configured worker from the DISTRIBUTED WORKER dropdown menu.
 Click SAVE CHANGES.